baoqger/chrisbao/source/_posts/guide-to-service-fabric-architecture.md

 - Message passing: different from the traditional multi-threading programming techniques, actors do not `share memories`, instead, they communicate with async message-passing communication, which can reduce the complexity of concurrent programs.
 - Location transparency: as a self-contained computation unit, each actor can be located on different machines, which makes it the perfect solution for building distributed applications as service fabric does.

-In the future, I will write an article for actor model to examine more details about it.
-Next, let's take a look at the demo app: [HealthMetrics](https://github.com/baoqger/service-fabric-dotnet-data-aggregation) and analyze how it was build bsaed on the programming models we discussed above.
+In the future, I will write an article on the actor model to examine more details about it.
+Next, let's take a look at the demo app: [HealthMetrics](https://github.com/baoqger/service-fabric-dotnet-data-aggregation) and analyze how it was built based on the programming models we discussed above.

 <img src="/images/actor-model.png" title="actor model" width="400px" height="300px">